BrickOnAWall/R5WeaponBuilder/README.md

-# 🔫 R5 Reloaded Weapon Builder
+#  R5 Reloaded Weapon Builder

 ![banner](https://pbs.twimg.com/profile_banners/1431625538125373441/1641089509/1500x500)

-R5 Reloaded Weapon Maker is a user-friendly project created by justanotheruser.
-Its primary focus is to provide a streamlined and efficient process for designing weapons in your favorite game.
+R5 Reloaded Weapon Builder is a user-friendly project created by justanotheruser.
+Its primary focus is to provide a streamlined and efficient process for designing weapons in R5 Reloaded.
 To get started, make sure you have correctly set your game folder path through the settings.
 If followed correctly a config file containing your game folder location should be made.

 ## 📖 Project Overview